whynotlol1/python-maze-game/README.md

 - Reworked the buttons
 - Made the code much more readable.
 - Reworked the project structure
 _ "Try again" button is now "Retry".
-It is still not working correctly though
+It's still not working correctly though

 ## Features to be added:
 - Player speed is now tied up to the unit size.
 That's a temporary measure made for the collision handler to work (message from #0.0.4 beta changelog)